 Is it enough to offer a good salary today?

 Providing a good income is not enough today.

-The atmosphere at work is a major factor to consider as an employer.
+The atmosphere at work is a prime factor to consider as an employer.

-In particular, we have training courses that could interest your employees on “managing your personal marketing and digital presence”, “managing stress”, or even “developing public speaking”.
+In particular, we have training courses that could interest your employees on “managing your personal marketing and digital presence”, “succeeding in parenting alongside your career”, or even “developing public speaking and stress in public”.

 Would you like to know more about becoming a sponsor and providing your employees with these training courses?
 Email us at firstname.lastname@example.org or call us on 022 552 22 40.

-randstad.ch/etude Randstad Study Employer Brand 2021, available for free
+* randstad.ch/etude Randstad Employer Brand 2021 study, available for free

 https://www.adeccogroup.com/future-of-work/latest-research/global-talent-in-the-age-of-artificial-intelligence/ ** Adecco Group estimates assume an average salary of $150,000 per employee and total onboarding costs equivalent to 25% of salary.